 BA, BFA and BCA Honours Research Projects in Cultural Environments and Heritage

-Projects are available in a number of teaching programs within the Faculty of Arts, including Aboriginal Studies, English, History, Journalism, Media and Communications, Sociology and Art.
+Projects are available in a number of teaching programs within the College of Arts and Law, including Aboriginal Studies, English, History, Media, Sociology and Art.

 Partner institutions include: Heritage Tasmania, the Morris Miller Library (University of Tasmania), the National Trust (Tasmania), the Tasmanian Archive and Heritage Office, the Port Arthur Historic Site Management Authority, Narryna Heritage Museum, the Queen Victoria Museum and Art Gallery and the Tasmanian Museum and Art Gallery.

 Honours Program and Projects for 2017

 Read about previous Cultural Environments and Heritage honours students' experiences.